teuton-software/teuton/docs/learn/04-new_test.md

 * Create file       => foo/start.rb
 ```

-> It's posible to create these files by hand.
+> NOTA: It is posible to create these files by hand.

 This command will create: